Test-Time Alignment via Hypothesis Reweighting: Repulsion vs Random Priors for Diversity

 \section{Repulsion vs Random Priors for Diversity}

-A line of prior work use repulsion for enforcing diversity between ensemble members.
-The high-level idea is to add a regularization term to the loss function that is minimized when the ensemble members are sufficiently ``different'' according to some distance metric.
+A line of prior work uses repulsion to enforce diversity among ensemble members by adding a regularization term that favors sufficiently ``different'' predictions according to some distance metric.
 For example, \citet{Teney_2022_CVPR} uses a repulsion term that maximizes the cosine distance between the gradient of each ensemble member, and \citet{lee2022diversify} maximizes the mutual information of ensemble predictions on OOD inputs.
-While these techniqueshave seen success in certain settings, our early experiments indicate that such explicit regularization often results in a suboptimal ensemble.
+While these techniques have succeeded in some settings, our early experiments suggest that such explicit regularization often yields a suboptimal ensemble.
 The repulsion term can overpower the learning signal in the training data, leading to ensemble members that are diverse but inaccurate.

 In contrast, diversification via random priors~\citep{osband2024epistemic} provides a more balanced approach.
-The key idea is to initialize each ensemble member with a different random prior function which is fixed throughout training.
+The key idea is to initialize each ensemble member with a different random prior function that remains fixed throughout training.
 This introduces diversity from the start without explicitly optimizing for it during training.
-This approach maintains diversity without sacrificing accuracy on the training data, and the degree of diversification is easily controlled by scaling the prior functions.
+This approach maintains diversity without sacrificing training accuracy, and the degree of diversification is easily controlled by scaling the prior functions.